lucaschirruINAF/SRT-Documentation/antenna.rst

 This is a seven-beam, narrow-band, digital spectro-polarimeter with 8x2 input channels.
 The working bandwidth is 135-240 MHz and the maximum number of spectral channels is 2x2048 per polarization and per output channel.
 The instantaneous bandwidth ranges between 0.488 and 62.5 MHz and the maximum effective spectral resolution is ~500 Hz.

 XARCOS is a spectro-polarimeter with a maximum bandwidth of 62.5 MHz capable of processing up to 16 IFs, thus fitting the seven-feed dual polarization K-band receiver array SRT is equipped with.
-Because its dump time is set to 10 seconds, it is not suitable for OTF observations.
+Because its dump time is set to 10 seconds, it is not suitable for On-The-Fly (OTF) observations.
 The observer can select the following configurations:

 * XK77, to use the full K-band array; each digital sample has a 6-bit range.
 Full-Stokes sections are recorded, each having a 62.5MHz bandwidth and 2048(x4) channels.